Jordan Mabin

 Jordan Christopher Mabin (born October 31, 1988) is an American former football cornerback.
 He has been a member of the Cleveland Browns, Baltimore Ravens, Atlanta Falcons, and San Diego Chargers of the National Football League (NFL) as well as the Montreal Alouettes of the Canadian Football League (CFL).

-High school career
+Early life

 Mabin attended Nordonia High School in Macedonia, Ohio, where he played both defensive back and running back.
 Offensively, he rushed for 6,700 career yards, including 2,354 yards his senior year, on 869 attempts (7.7 ypc), which is the sixth-best career mark in Ohio high school history.
 Defensively, totaled 143 career tackles (123 solos) and 11 interceptions.

 Considered a three-star recruit by Rivals.com, Mabin was listed as the No. 27 cornerback prospect in the nation in 2007.

 College career

 After redshirting his initial year at Northwestern, Mabin started the last 11 games at cornerback for the Wildcats in 2008.
 He finished with 52 total tackles and three interceptions for the year.
 Mabin subsequently earned multiple All-Freshman honors, as he was named to FWAA′s Freshman All-America team and Sporting News′ Freshman All-American team.